xinwenfu/VChat_TRUN/Metasploit/README.md

 ### Deploying the Attack

 #### Deploying the Attack with Armitage
-Armitage works fine the first time it is launched, but fails to start on subsequent attempts.
-Create the shellscript [clean-a.sh](clean-a.sh) in Kali and run it before running Armitage.
+Armitage runs correctly the first time it is launched, but fails to start on subsequent attempts.
+To fix this, create the shell script [clean-a.sh](clean-a.sh) in Kali and run it before launching Armitage.

 #### Deploying the Attack with Metasploit Console